-If you like Hugh’s comics, you’ll love this book.
+If you like Hugh’s comics, you’ll love Ignore Everybody.
 If you like bite-sized, poignant pieces of wisdom, which are easy to consume but take a while to suggest, you’ll love this book.
 And if you’re an artist, you have to read this book.
 With all this creative bullshitting going on today, it’s more important than ever to distinguish between real and fake art.
 Highly recommended!

 What else can you learn from the blinks?